UWaterloo-Formula-Electric/firmware/README.md

 openocd -f interface/stlink.cfg -f target/stm32f4x.cfg
 # and debug with servertype:"openocd" in Cortex-Debug
 ```
+## Example Workflow
+1. Create a new branch for your task
+    - Branch Name Format: `{year}_{baseBranch}_{taskName}`
+    - Branch Name Example: `2025_main_fix_IMD_value`
+    - Command: `git checkout -b 2025_main_fix_IMD_value`
+2. Make changes in code for the bmu
+3. In the container, ensure it can compile by running `make bmu`
+4. Upon successful compilation, flash it onto the BMU
+    - Windows: Use STM32CubeProgrammer to flash the __.elf__ file onto the board
+    - Mac/Linux: Open a terminal outside of the container environment and run `make load LOAD_TARGET=bmu`
+5. The changes has been verified on the board and I have reviewed my changes thoroughly.
+Now I am ready to push my changes to Git
+    - `git add {modifiedFiles}`
+    - `git commit -m "message summarizing the changes I made"`
+    - `git push`
+6. Once I am confident with my work, create a pull request (PR) and notify one of the firmware leads

 ## Notes & troubleshooting

 - “How does the container reach my host?”